sourceplusplus/demo-java/README.md

 ## What is this?

-This project holds standalone demonstrations of Source++ features available for Java.
+This project holds standalone demonstrations of Source++ features available for Java applications.
 These demonstrations are meant to be used as a reference for how to use Source++ in your own projects.

 ## How to use?